Above photo: June solstice sunset in the nation of Oman, on the Arabian Peninsula, from our friend Priya Kumar. Thank you, Priya!

 It’s true.
 The longest sunsets (and sunrises) occur at or near the solstices.
-The fastest sunsets (and sunrises) occur at or near the equinoxes.
+The shortest sunsets (and sunrises) occur at or near the equinoxes.
 This is true whether you live in the Northern or Southern Hemisphere.

 And, by the way, when we say sunset here, we’re talking about the actual number of minutes it takes for the body of the sun to sink below the western horizon.
-Follow the links below to learn more:

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.